Ajin007/ReadmeFiles/SQL_Aggregate_Window_Functions.md

 Window functions operate on a set of rows related to the current row.
 They are used to perform calculations across a specified range of rows, and unlike aggregate functions, they do not collapse the result set.

+## what is Result set ?
+       A result set in the context of databases refers to the collection of rows (and columns) returned by a query after it has been executed.

+       In simpler terms:

+       When you run a SQL query (such as SELECT * FROM Employees), the database processes that query and retrieves data from the database tables.

+       The data retrieved is then returned as a result set, which is essentially a table or a set of rows and columns that match the query conditions.
+       Result Set is the output of a SQL query.

+       It can consist of zero or more rows, depending on the query.

+       Each row in the result set corresponds to a record from the table(s).

+       It can be processed using various SQL commands like ORDER BY, GROUP BY, or window functions.

 Common window functions include:

 - **ROW_NUMBER()**: Assigns a unique number to each row based on a given order.